Social exchange theory: Work settings

+Leadership

+Leadership research often draws on social exchange theory to explain how leaders influence various leadership outcomes such as organizational citizenship behavior and job performance.
+Critics have argued, however, that leadership research tends to oversimplify the theory, reducing it as leader-initiated, static, and neglecting the role of individual identity and organizational context.

 Citizenship behavior

 Social exchange theory is a theoretical explanation for organizational citizenship behavior.
 This study examines a model of clear leadership and relational building between head and teachers as antecedents, and organizational citizenship behavior as a consequence of teacher–school exchange.
 Citizenship behavior can also be shown with employees and their employers.
 This is shown through organizational identification which plays an important role in organizational citizenship behavior.
 An employee's identification with their employer plays a significant role in supporting and promoting organized citizenship behavior, serving as a mediating mechanism with citizenship behaviors, perceived organizational justice, and organizational support based on both the social exchange and social identity theory.

 Online social networking and self-disclosure

 Understanding interpersonal disclosure in online social networking is an ideal application of social networking theory.
 Researchers have leveraged SET to explain self-disclosure in a cross-cultural context of French and British working professionals.
 They discover that reciprocation is the primary benefit of self-disclosure, whereas risk is the foundational cost of self-disclosure.
 They find that positive social influence to use an online community increases online community self-disclosure; reciprocity increases self-disclosure; online community trust increases self-disclosure; and privacy risk beliefs decrease self-disclosure.
 Meanwhile, a tendency toward collectivism increases self-disclosure.
 Similar research also leveraged SET to examine privacy concerns versus desire for interpersonal awareness in driving the use of self-disclosure technologies in the context of instant messaging.
 This study was also a cross-cultural study, but instead compared US and Chinese participants.